Modulus stabilization of modular flavor models in Jordan frame supergravity: Introduction

-This paper is organized as follows: In Section~\ref{sec-2}, we establish the theoretical framework for Jordan frame supergravity for modulus field, deriving the modified modular invariant Kahler potential in the Einstein frame.
-In section~\ref{sec-3}, we present a detailed analysis on the reshaped modulus scalar potential and discuss the stabilization of the modulus field.
-In Section~\ref{sec-4}, we discuss numerically the modulus stabilization for some simplified scenarios, followed by conclusions in Section~\ref{sec-5}.
-Our results suggest that curvature-modulus interactions offer a natural avenue for some modulus stabilization problem, with broader applications to modular flavor phenomenology.
+This paper is organized as follows: In Section~\ref{sec-2}, we establish the theoretical framework by rigorously defining the modulus supergravity in the Jordan frame, subsequently deriving the modified modular-invariant K\"ahler potential in the physical Einstein frame.
+In Section~\ref{sec-3}, we present a comprehensive analytical study of the reshaped scalar potential and elaborate on the modulus stabilization mechanism.
+In Section~\ref{sec-4}, we perform numerical investigations on modulus stabilization across several simplified, benchmark scenarios.
+Finally, conclusions and outlooks are drawn in Section~\ref{sec-5}.
+Ultimately, our results suggest that curvature-modulus interactions offer a natural and elegant resolution to some moduli stabilization problems, paving the way for broader applications in modular flavor phenomenology.